 Legislative Updates for Planning and Zoning

-This article is written by Jamie Thalgott, Francisco Morales-Sánchez and Angela Otto, attorneys at Brownstein Hyatt Farber Schreck.
+This article is written by Jamie Thalgott, Francisco Morales-Sánchez and Angela Otto, attorneys at Brownstein Hyatt Farber Schreck, LLP.

 The 2025 Nevada State Regular Legislative Session considered a total of 601 Assembly Bills (“AB”), 508 Senate Bills (“SB”), and 28 joint resolutions, with much of the action occurring during the last week of the session, including a record 87 vetoes by Gov. Joe Lombardo.
 Highlighted here are a few of the enrolled bills affecting local government zoning and planning, which serve as the gatekeepers to commercial development.